rehierl/node-tree-outliner/about-seq-nodes.md

 A sequence of nodes is **a sequence of strictly subsequent nodes**, if any node within that sequence is strictly subsequent to its predecessor.

-There are multiple ways to define "a sequence of merely subsequent nodes":
+There are different ways to define "a sequence of merely subsequent nodes":
-(1) all nodes are merely subsequent to their predecessor - (2) at least one node is merely subsequent to its predecessor (i.e. not all are strictly subsequent to their predecessor)
+(1) all nodes are merely subsequent to their predecessor (i.e. the sequence must contain no strictly subsequent nodes at all), or -
+(2) at least one node is merely subsequent to its predecessor (i.e. the sequence may still contain strictly subsequent nodes) -
+For the moment, such a definition is not needed.

-Consequently, the node sequence of a document is a sequence of strictly subsequent nodes.
+The node sequence of a document is a sequence of strictly subsequent nodes.
 Obviously, the same applies to all of its subsequences.

-Also, any sequence of subsequent nodes may contain subsequences that are strictly subsequent (i.e. if a sequences is itself not strictly subsequent, then portions of such a sequence may still be strictly subsequent).
+Any sequence of subsequent nodes may contain subsequences that are strictly subsequent (i.e. if a sequence is itself not strictly subsequent, then subsequences of it may still be strictly subsequent).

 <!-- ======================================================================= -->
 ## Sequences that are subsequent to a node